byu1kim/notes/content/Python/day1.md

 - [ ] What is standard Library ?
 - [ ] built in function list up
+- [ ] how to setup the python file? like...packages

 #### Python Standard Library